cdjq/DFRobot_BMV080/README.md

   /**
    * @fn stopBmv080
-   * @brief Stop particle measurement.
+   * @brief Stop the measurement.
+If you need to continue the measurement, you need to call the setBmv080Mode function.
    * @pre Must be called at the end of a data acquisition cycle to ensure that the sensor unit is ready for the next measurement cycle.
    * @return 1 successful
    * @return 0 error